JesseChomba/Group-15/README.md

 # Gym Membership Management System

 ## Overview
 This project is a comprehensive Gym Membership Management System, designed to streamline the operations of gyms by managing memberships, trainers, sessions, and payments effectively.
-It includes an SQL database schema, SQL scripts for operations, design diagrams, and a detailed final report in PDF format.
+It includes an SQL database schema, SQL scripts for operations,views design diagrams, and a detailed final report in PDF format.

 ---

 ## Repository Contents
 ### 1. **SQL Scripts & SOURCE CODE**
+Inside the SQL Folder
    - `schema.sql`: Contains the SQL scripts for creating the database tables and their relationships (e.g., `Member`, `Trainer`, `Session`, `Payments`, etc.).
    - `data_population.sql`: Includes sample data to populate the tables.
    - `queries.sql`: Sample queries to demonstrate CRUD operations.
    - `advanced_queries.sql`: Queries to perform advanced sql queries i.e Procedures,Triggers
+   - `views.sql`:Queries meant to establish various views for the database